-This is not a part of Original Medicare (A & B), so you do not enroll in Medicare Advantage at the Social security office.
-These are the plans I can help you navigate in your local area once you are enrolled in Medicare A & B.
+Part C is not a part of Original Medicare (A & B), so you do not enroll in a Medicare Advantage plan through the Social Security Administration.
+These are some of the many plans I can assist you with reviewing, once you are enrolled in Medicare Parts A and B.

-In a lot of cases, you will need to use doctors and facilities who participate in the plan’s network and service area with a Medicare Advantage Plan, but some plans do give you the ability to use out of network doctors and facilities, usually with a higher copay or coinsurance.
+In same cases, you will need to use doctors and facilities who participate in the plan’s network and service area with a Medicare Advantage Plan.
+Other plans give you the ability to use out of network doctors and facilities, usually with a higher copay or coinsurance.
 Common types of Medicare Advantage Plans are HMOS and PPOS.

 Advantage plans were built with an out-of-pocket maximum on your yearly medical spending.
 Think of this as a protection from unexpected and catastrophic medical bills.
-If you reach this certain out-of-pocket limit, the plan pays for your covered medical expenses for the remainder of the calendar year.
-Please note that Part D prescription costs are separate.
+If you reach this certain out-of-pocket spending, the plan pays for your covered medical expenses for the remainder of the calendar year.
+Up under you reach the yearly out-of-pocket, you may have copays and co-insurance for covered services.
+Please note that Part D prescription costs are separate and explained here.

 What is an HMO?